Mon - Fri: 9:00AM - 5:00PM EST

 • The environment in which the injury occurred.

-An elementary school student and a child in a pre-school age daycare center will typically require more supervision than a high school student when playing on the playground or on a class trip.
-And students in a physical education class will require closer supervision than those who are reading quietly in the library.
+An elementary school student and a child in a preschool-age daycare center will typically require more supervision than a high school student when playing on the playground or on a class trip.
+Also, students in a physical education class will require closer supervision than those who are reading quietly in the library.

-A child’s disability, if one is present, presents an additional layer to the definition of reasonable standard of care that must be considered.
+A child’s disability, if one is present, presents an additional layer to the definition of reasonable standard of care that must be considered in school negligence cases.
 A child with a known behavioral disability, for instance, may require closer supervision on the playground.
-Courts have held that several factors, such as a student’s disability and unique needs, are relevant in determining a reasonable level of supervision in certain situations.
+In many negligent supervision litigations, courts have held that several factors, such as a student’s disability and unique needs, are relevant in determining a reasonable level of supervision in certain situations.

 Proximate Cause

-The ability to prove this element, called, proximate cause in the United States (or causation in Canada and remoteness in the United Kingdom), depends on establishing that a child’s injury could have been foreseen and prevented.
-If the injury could have been anticipated and prevented by an employee’s exercise of a reasonable standard of care, legal causation may exist.
+The ability to prove this element, called proximate cause in the United States (or causation in Canada and remoteness in the United Kingdom), depends on establishing that a child’s injury could have been foreseen and prevented.
+If the child or student injury could have been anticipated and prevented by an employee’s exercise of a reasonable standard of care, legal causation may exist.

-If it can be revealed that a child contributed to the injury, the school or agency may invoke contributory negligence, a common defense against liability.
-If the court holds that contributory negligence was a factor in the child’s injury, the school or agency may be held only partially liable or not liable at all, depending on the jurisdiction.
-It is difficult to prove contributory negligence against children under the age of seven because tort laws generally hold that young children are incapable of contributory to their own negligence at that age.
+In school negligence cases, it is difficult to prove contributory negligence against children under the age of seven because tort laws generally hold that young children are incapable of contributing to their own injury at that age.
 If, for instance, a pothole in the playground blacktop is marked off with orange cones, contributory negligence may not be a factor if a young child walks through the cones, trips in the pothole, and breaks an ankle.
 Even with adequate barriers and warnings on the playground, a young child may not be expected to understand the danger and protect his own safety and a child may be able to collect damages even if she contributed to her own injury.

 Actual Injury

-The presence of an actual injury is the final element that must be proven in a school or agency negligence case.
+The presence of an actual injury is the final element that must be proven in a school or agency-related negligent supervision case.
 The injury does not have to be physical — it can be emotional — but it must be documented and sustainable.
-Without a provable injury, damage suits will not be successful — even when negligence is involved.
+Without a provable injury, damage claims will not be successful — even when negligence is involved.

 SUMMARY

-Courts have examined the key elements of negligence in the context of schools and agencies responsible for the health, safety and wellbeing of children and the reasonable professional standard of care.
-It is important for attorneys who seek to bring a case against a school or agency, and attorneys who defend schools and agencies to have a system to determine the extent of a school or agency liability for the injury of a child.
+Courts have examined the key elements of negligence in the context of schools and agencies responsible for the health, safety, and well-being of children and the reasonable professional standard of care.
+It is important for attorneys who seek to bring a case against a school or agency, and attorneys who defend schools and agencies to have a system to determine the extent of a school or agency’s liability for the injury of a child.

 [1] National SAFE KIDS Campaign.
 School Injury Fact Sheet.
 Washington: NSKC, 2004.